ArkScript-lang/Ark/README.md

                                     Toggle on and off the macro processor pass

-        -f(optimizer|no-optimizer)  Toggle on and off the optimizer pass -f(iroptimizer|no-iroptimizer)
+        -f(optimizer|no-optimizer)  Toggle on and off the optimizer pass -f(irinliner|no-irinliner)  Toggle on and off the IR inliner pass -f(iroptimizer|no-iroptimizer)
                                     Toggle on and off the IR optimizer pass